angus-dolan/sem-group-5/use-cases/use-case-25.md

-# USE CASE: 25 Provide a report on the population of people, people living in cities, and people not living in cities on each continent
+# USE CASE: 26 Provide a report on the population of people, people living in cities, and people not living in cities in each region

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *organisation employee*, I need to *provide a report on the population of people, people living in cities, and people not living in cities on each continent*, so that *I can design and implement a new system to allow easy access to this population information.*
+As an *organisation employee*, *I need to provide a report on the population of people, people living in cities, and people not living in cities in each region*, so that *I can design and implement a new system to allow easy access to this population information.*

 ### Scope